Sri Sathya Sai International Organization: Education

 The Sathya Sai International Organization has helped followers set up similar schools in other countries, with the goal of educating children in the five human values of Sathya (Truth), Dharma (Duty), Prema (Love), Shanthi (Peace) and Ahimsa (Non-Violence).
 Schools have been founded in 33 countries, including Australia, Mexico, United Kingdom, Kenya and Peru.

 The Times of Zambia had once published: "The positive influence of Sathya Sai is unprecedented in the annals of education in Zambia.
 Sai Baba's education ideals as embodied in his human-values-based approach to education are enlightening to educationists in Zambia."

 In Australia, at the Tweed Shire Council's inaugural Tweed Sustainability Awards (2019), the SSSIO's Sathya Sai College at Murwillumbah, a K-12, non denominational school in which the NESA curriculum is integrated with the five human values of Love, Peace, Truth, Right Conduct and Non Violence won the Sustainability Award in Education.

 Since 2000, the Sathya Sai Primary School at Lautoka in Fiji has been offering nearly free education for children from low socio-economic backgrounds.
 Apart from the regular curriculum and syllabus from the country's Education Ministry, Value-Education is also taught.

 In Canada, the Fraser Institute, an independent Canadian research and educational organization, had ranked the Sathya Sai School of Canada as one of the top 37 elementary schools in Ontario.
 The Sathya Sai School had scored a perfect 10 out of 10 in the institute's overall rating for academic performance.
+The school continues to hold top spot even as per the 2026 report that ranked 3052 public, Catholic, and independent schools.

 The Brazilian Federal Senate organized a special session to mark the 22nd anniversary of Sathya Sai Institute of Education.

 A Sathya Sai School was set up in the Lopburi province of Thailand in 1991 by Art-Ong Jumsai na Ayudhya, with focus on 'human values' along with academics.
 The school is a role model in Thailand, with hundreds of students from kindergarten up to high school level, and offers everything, including boarding, free-of-charge.
 The school is able to fund itself by growing its own rice and vegetables.
 It also produces solar and hydro electricity, selling surplus supply to the Provincial Electricity Authority.

 The Barbados Advocate reported that the SSSIO's "brand of education is more targeted towards character education" during the course of a large public meeting on the global impact of the Sathya Sai Education in Human Value (SSEHV) Programme held in the island.